 Hint: Write down two equations: conservation of energy and conservation of momentum.
-One should contain a γ , the other a $v\gamma$, which equals $\beta\gamma c$.
+One should contain a γ , the other a $\beta\gamma$.
 You have to figure out how to combine the two equations and eliminate β and γ at the same time.
 One way is to put β in terms of γ , then solve one equation for γ and substitute it into the other.
-It takes a bunch of algebra, but eventually gets you the right answer.